1. 简介

 14. Auto Tool Measurement

-Before starting the first test, do not forget to enter the probe height and probe velocities on the versa probe settings page.
+• Entering the probe velocities on the versa probe settings page.

 When fist setting up auto tool measurement, please use caution until you confirm tool change and probe locations - it is easy to break a tool/probe.
 Abort will be honoured while the probe is in motion.